byu-cce270/content/docs/unit2/7b_functions/functions_hw.md

   ![beamchart.png](images/beamchart.png)

-4. Calculate and return the moment of inertia using this formula
+4. Create a seventh function that calculates and returns the moment of inertia using this formula

   ![equationIu.png](images/equationIu.png)

-5. Calculate and return maximum bending stress using this formula
+5. Create an eighth function that calculates and returns maximum bending stress using this formula

   ![bendingstress.png](images/bendingstress.png)

 #### Part 2

-6.
+6. Create a new code block

+7. Create a function for calculating the beam loads

+8. Make a variable to store the inputs for the beam type (